Zhabonchik/public-obsidian-vault-java-concurrency/content/research/Introducing Neuromancer XR.md

 ---
 title: Introducing Neuromancer XR
-author: Dani Balcells
+subtitle: Our Reasoning Model for State-Of-The-Art Memory
 date: 08.18.2025
 tags:
   - research
   - ml
   - "#neuromancer"
-subtitle: Our Reasoning Model for State-Of-The-Art Memory
+author: Dani Balcells
+description: Meet Neuromancer XR--our custom reasoning model that achieves state-of-the-art memory by extracting & scaffolding logical conclusions from conversations.
 ---
 ![[opengraph_neuromancer.png]]

-## TL;DR
+# TL;DR
-_Memory is a foundational pillar of social cognition.
+*Memory is a foundational pillar of social cognition.
 As a key component of [Honcho](https://honcho.dev), we approach it as a combined reasoning and retrieval problem.
 In this post, we introduce Neuromancer XR, the first in a series of custom reasoning models that works by extracting and scaffolding atomic conclusions from user messages across two strictly defined levels of logical certainty: explicit and deductive.
 It's the result of fine-tuning Qwen3-8B on a manually curated dataset mapping conversation turns to atomic conclusions.
 Using Neuromancer XR as the reasoning engine behind our core product Honcho leads to 86.9% accuracy on the [LoCoMo](https://snap-research.github.io/locomo/) benchmark, compared to 69.6% using the base Qwen3-8B model, and 80.0% when using Claude 4 Sonnet as baseline, to achieve state of the art results.
 The next model in the series, Neuromancer MR will extract and scaffold observations at two further levels along the spectrum of certainty: inductive and abductive.
-This will allow us to front-load most of the inference needed to improve LLMs' social cognition skills, powering AI-native products that truly understand any peer in a system, be it a user or an agent._
+This will allow us to front-load most of the inference needed to improve LLMs' social cognition skills, powering AI-native products that truly understand any peer in a system, be it a user or an agent.*

----
+# Table Stakes
 At Plastic, we want to enable builders to create AI applications and agents with exceptional social intelligence: tools that are able to understand who you are and what you mean, whether it's an AI tutor that adapts to your learning style or a multi-agent system that anticipates your needs.
 These applications all require something fundamental that's only recently begun to draw attention: memory.

 Most approaches treat memory as an end product or top-level [[Memory as Reasoning#Memory is ~~Storage~~ Prediction|feature]], enabling information to persist across chatbot sessions, but we consider it the foundation of something much bigger: the ability for LLMs to build mental models of their users and one another and draw from those representations in real time.
 This capability is essential for personalization, engagement, and retention.
 Not to mention multi-agent systems, individual alignment, and the trust required for agentic behavior.
 It's the difference between an AI that merely responds to queries and one that genuinely understands and adapts to the person it's talking to; the difference between out-of-the-box experiences and ones cohered to a user’s personal identity

 To do anything approaching the social cognition required, Honcho must be state-of-the-art in memory: able to recall observations about users across conversations with superhuman fidelity.
 Today, we're sharing our approach and early results from training a specialized model that treats [[Memory as Reasoning|memory as a reasoning task]] rather than simple static storage.
 # Memory as Reasoning
 Reasoning models continue to surge in capability and popularity.
 And with them, our approach to memory.
 Why not design it as a reasoning task concerned with deliberating over the optimal context to synthesize and remember?
 We turned to formal logic  to develop four methods of reasoning, along a spectrum of certainty, toward conclusions to derive from conversational data:

 - **Explicit**: Information directly stated by a participant.